nwn-dotnet/NWN.Core/README.md

 # NWN.Core #
-A NuGet package implementing core functionality for the [NWNXEE](https://github.com/nwnxee/unified "NWNXEE") DotNET plugin.
+A function library for base NWN and NWNX plugin nwscript functions.

 ## Why should I care about NWN.Core? ##
 NWN.Core is a low-level function wrapper that exposes all engine events, NWScript and relevant NWNX functionality to C#.